bibhu-otz/C-Projects/README.md

-# Complete Sorting Notes in Data Structures
+# Data Structures using C

 ## Contents
 1. [Introduction to Sorting](#introduction-to-sorting)